-The Santa Barbara and Aragona areas are affected by mud volcanism (MV) phenomena, consisting of continuous or intermittent emission of mud, water, and gases.
-This activity could be interrupted by paroxysmal events, with an eruptive column composed mainly of clay material, water, and gases.
-They are the most hazardous phenomena and, nowadays, it is impossible to define the potential parameters for modeling the phenomenon.
-In 2017, two Digital Surface Models (DSM's) were performed by drone in both areas, thus allowing the mapping of the emission zones and the covered areas by the previous events.

-Detailed information about past paroxysms was obtained from historical sources and, with the analysis of the 2017 DSMs, a preliminary hazard assessment was carried out, for the first time at two sites.
-Two potentially hazardous paroxysm surfaces of 0.12 km2 and 0.20 km2 for Santa Barbara and Aragona respectively, were defined in May 2020, at Aragona, a new paroxysm covered a surface of 8,721 m2.
+The Santa Barbara and Aragona areas are affected by mud volcanism (MV) phenomena, consisting of continuous or intermittent emission of mud, water and gases.
+This activity could be interrupted by paroxysmal events, with an eruptive column composed mainly by clay material, water and gases.
+They are the most hazardous phenomena and, nowadays, it is impossible to define the potential parameters for modelling the phenomenon.
+In 2017, two M were performed by drone in both areas, thus allowing the mapping of the emission zones and the covered areas by the previous events.
+Detailed information about past paroxysms was obtained from historical sources and, with the analysis of the 2017 DSMs, a preliminary hazard assessment were carried out, for the first time at two sites.
+Two potentially hazardous paroxysm surfaces of 0.12 km2 and 0.20 km2 for Santa Barbara and Aragona respectively, were defined.
+On May 2020, at Aragona a new paroxysm covered a surface of 8,721 m2.
 After this, a new detailed DSM was collected with the aim to make a comparison with the 2017 one.
-Since 2017, a seismic station was installed in Santa Barbara.
+Since 2017, a seismic station was installed at Santa Barbara.
 From preliminary results, both seismic events and ambient noise showed a frequency of 5-10 Hz.

-Keywords: Mud Volcanism; Macalube; Paroxysm; Hazard assessment; Risk; monitoring.
+Keywords: Mud Volcanism; Maccalube; Paroxysm; Hazard assessment; Risk assessment; monitoring.